brain-bzh/PEFSL/Box/README_box.md

 For SD card or Ethernet access, **remove the top by unscrewing the screen and sliding the plexiglass in the opposite direction**.

 Generally, **you don't need to keep the top always on**.
 Using only the bottom and middle parts offers easier access to the Pynq-z1. **In this setup, securely screw the screen onto the spacers to prevent damage**.

+When you're not using the Pynq, **leave it plugged in via USB-C and press the** `quit` **button** (small black button on the right).
+In this setup, the Pynq will be powered on but no program will be running.

+To restart the demo, simply **unplug it**, which will automatically reboot the Pynq (likely due to a voltage drop).